lihongchun2007/LinuxArchive/README.md

 Tools and configuration files of my computer runing Linux and Windows.

+## Tools
+- `calendar` A latex script to generate calendars using tikz

 ## Bash scripts in linux/bash
 - `monitorAP` Monitor status of WiFi APs
 - `weather` Check weather from wttr.in in terminal